andrew-raphael-lukasik/Simpletons/README.md

 }
 ```

-- custom `SimpletonStateMachine` is a place where you desing your fsm ai
+- custom `SimpletonStateMachine` is a place where you design your fsm ai

 ```cs
 public WalkerAI ( WalkerController owner )